 How OCSP Stapling Works

 OCSP stapling improves the OCSP protocol by letting the webserver instead of the browser query the CA on the status of the SSL certificate.
-When the webserver contacts the SSL vendor, the CA delivers a highly secure digitally time-stamped response.
-Now, when the webserver connects to a browser, it binds the signed time-stamp with the SSL certificate, making the verification quicker.
-Instead of reaching to the CA, the browser verifies the server’s time stamp, and since it forms a reliable CA, trusts the Certificate.
+When the web server contacts the SSL vendor, the CA delivers a highly secure digitally time-stamped response.
+Now, when the web server connects to a browser, it binds the signed time stamp with the SSL certificate, making the verification quicker.
+Instead of reaching the CA, the browser verifies the server’s time stamp, and since it forms a reliable CA, trusts the Certificate.

 Enable OCSP Stapling on Windows

 OCSP stapling is enabled by default on Windows Server 2008 and later versions.
-If you’re running an earlier Windows Server release, OCSP won’t be available.
+If you’re running an earlier Windows Server release, enabling OCSP stapling is not possible.
 Please, update to Windows 2008 or later.

 Enable OCSP Stapling on Apache

-Apache supports OCSP stapling starting from Apache HTTPD Server 2.3.3+.
-If you don’t know which version you’re running, use the following commands: apache2 –v
+Apache supports OCSP stapling starting from Apache HTTPD Web Server 2.3.3+.
+If you don’t know which version you’re running, use the following commands:

 Next, check if OCSP is enabled.
 Follow the steps below: